githubnext/copilot-workspace-user-manual/creating-repos.md

 Copilot Workspace will then generate a specification for the repository based on the description you provide, and a plan for creating it, and then the final implementation.

-## Using "New session" on the dsachboard
+## Using "New session" on the dashboard

 You can also create a repository from a template by clicking the “New session” button in the [Copilot Workspace dashboard](https://copilot-workspace.githubnext.com), and search for a template.
 This will open a new task in the workspace where you can describe the software you want to create.